 Tucked a short distance from the bustle of the city, Alex Lake Zürich is a waterfront wonder on the western edge of Lake Zürich.
-The hotel optimises prime lake views at each turn, with minimalist decor designed to draw the eye to the water, through oversized picture windows or from a table on the terrace of the destination restaurant, Boathouse.
+The hotel optimises prime lake views at each turn, with minimalist decor designed to draw the eye to the water, through oversized picture windows or from a table on the terrace of the restaurant and bar.
 Each studio-style room is equipped with a kitchenette, and many have a balcony.
 Escape it all in the sensational spa, or head into town in high style, on the hotel’s motorboat.

 Get this when you book through us: